rclone/rclone/CONTRIBUTING.md

 If so, then make the changes in the same branch, squash the commits, rebase it to master then push it to GitHub with `--force`.

-## Enabling CI for your fork ##
+## CI for your fork ##

-The CI config files for rclone have taken care of forks of the project, so you can enable CI for your fork repo easily.

-rclone currently uses [Travis CI](https://travis-ci.org/), [AppVeyor](https://ci.appveyor.com/), and [Circle CI](https://circleci.com/) to build the project.
-To enable them for your fork, simply go into their websites, find your fork of rclone, and enable building there.
+rclone currently uses [GitHub Actions](https://github.com/rclone/rclone/actions) to build and test the project, which should be automatically available for your fork too from the `Actions` tab in your repository.

 ## Testing ##